marcelomaurin/CHATGPT/README.md

 A complete demo program is available in the ./demo folder.
 You can run this demo to see how the TCHATGPT class works in a real application.

 It also contains the required libraries for the project, which need to be copied to C:/Windows/System32 as described in the Library Requirements section.

+# Important Notice
+In order for this program to work, you need to have an active subscription to the paid API of ChatGPT.
+Ensure that you have sufficient credits in your OpenAI account, as this service is not available for free.
+You can set up billing and manage your API usage at the OpenAI platform.